- How do I apply for a grant?

 Theater Scholarships and Dance: Performance Scholarships go directly toward tuition costs.
 Monies may not be used for rent/room and board, books, living expenses, etc. If you already have a tuition scholarship from your college/university/program and receive a Princess Grace Award (therefore making your combined scholarship monies exceed the cost of tuition), the school might lessen your tuition scholarship for the college/university/program and replace it with the Princess Grace Award.
 The Princess Grace money allotment may not roll-over into living expenses.

 Undergraduate and Graduate Film Scholarships are disbursed to the school, who in turn, allots the money designated by the Foundation to the filmmaking student.
 This money in this category MAY NOT go toward tuition or matriculation fees.
 It MUST go toward the production of the film (location scouting, shooting costs, editing, etc.).
-PGF-USA funds MAY NOT be used to pay the nominee a director’s fee.
+PGF-USA funds MAY NOT be used to pay the nominee a director’s fee or other fees.

 While both categories involve the nominee's association with a non-profit theater, the Apprenticeship is a mentorship opportunity between the applicant and an artist at the theater.
 The Fellowship looks to give an individual the opportunity to assume significant artistic responsibilities of a mainstage show.